mfschubert/agjax/README.md

 Agjax is a jax wrapper for autograd-differentiable functions.
 It allows existing code built with autograd to be used with the jax framework.
 In particular, agjax allows an arbitrary autograd function to be differentiated using `jax.grad`.
 Several other function transformations (e.g. compilation via `jax.jit`) are not supported.

 ## Installation
-Agjax is not yet a published package, but can be installed by cloning this repository and running `pip install -e agjax`. or `make install`
+Agjax is not yet a published package, but can be installed by cloning this repository and running `pip install -e agjax` or run `make install`.

 ## Usage
 Basic usage is as follows: